 21. Kent Reliance

-- Offers easy access savings account only.
+- Offers easy access savings account and notice accounts.

 - £1,000 minimum deposit but minimum operating balance is £1.